 When you give it to us INDIRECTLY:

 Your information may be shared with us by partner organisations.
 These independent third parties will only do so when you have indicated that you wish to be contacted by Neighbourly Care and with your consent.
-For example, when being referred by a GP, health professional or other stakeholder to one of our services, such as exercise and falls prevention classes.
+For example, when being referred by a GP, health professional or other stakeholder to one of our services, such as exercise and falls prevention classes or digital inclusion courses.

 When you use social media platforms, and if you have opted in to receive our marketing, you may receive information that is specifically tailored to your needs.
 This is known as ‘targeted marketing’ and will relate Neighbourly Care projects only.
 You will not receive any other types of targeted advertising because we will not pass your information on to any other social media groups.
 If you want to stop receiving notifications about our services via social media platforms, please visit the security settings within the specific platform to amend your settings.